PTSD: National Center for PTSD

 Psychological First Aid

 Those distressed after disaster may benefit from Psychological First Aid.
 (See "Sources" section below for PFA development information.)
 The core actions of PFA should be based on the most important needs and priorities of those affected by disasters, such as safety, comfort, calming, and practical help.
 The guide also includes handouts (PDF) with information on:

 - Understanding post-disaster reactions

 - Links to needed services

 Resilience means being able to recover or bounce back after a disaster.
-One way to build resilience is education.
-Community members need to understand how disasters affect people.
-They need to know how to cope and use others for support, and how to get further help if needed.
+One way to build resilience is through educating yourself about how disasters affect people, how to cope effectively, how to give and receive social support, and how to get further help if needed.

 Efforts to reach out and inform the community are sometimes provided by recovery workers, through the media, or on the Internet.
 Education may focus on:

 - Connecting to health and mental health care providers

 Many types of healing practices also go into building community resilience.
 These practices involve communal, cultural, memorial, spiritual and religious healing practices.
 Training may be provided to local responders and healers, community leaders, and health providers.
 These workers are taught to make use of resources that are already in place or that occur naturally after disaster.